nikhila05/shoop/README.rst

 CLA
 ---

-Contributor License Agreement is required for any contribution to this project.
-Agreement is signed as a part of pull request process.
-See the CLA.rst file distributed with Shoop.
+Notice: At the release of Shoop Marketplace we will be adding Contributor License Agreement for Shoop to allow the best possible experience for users to sell add-ons through Shoop Marketplace.

 License
 -------